How You Can Help!

 Many successful investors have appreciated stock in their portfolio with potentially meaningful appreciation.
 This appreciation becomes a (capital gain) taxable event when sold, but if directly gifted to a qualified 501(C)3 organization such as The Patriot Fund, this tax is avoided by both the donor and the beneficiary.

-- Donor – has the benefit of taking a tax deduction equivalent to the full market value of the stock gifted and the donor completely avoids the capital gain tax.
+- Donor –has the benefit of taking a tax deduction equal to the fair market value of the stock on the day it was gifted and the donor completely avoids the capital gains tax.

-- Beneficiary – receives the stock and sells it at full market value.
+- Beneficiary – receives the stock and sells it at fair market value.
 A qualified 501(C)3 organization is exempt from capital gain taxation.

 Donor-Advised Funds